 Takeaway?
 Be fun, human, and share your obsessions with the books, shows, sports, gadgets, or anything related to the theme of your blog.
 Plus, do include a story element as what motivated you to start.
 One more noticeable thing in this page is the CTA at the end that invites readers to other social channels.
 So, do the same to build an active community.

-It’s simple and cute.
+The simplest and cutest among about me examples so far.
 On the surface, it might seem like just another personal vegetarian food blog.
 But, it’s more than that.
 Kate includes the story of her cute pet dog, Cookie.
 She includes her own picture in the kitchen and the picture of her pet.
 That’s one of the reasons this blog connects deeper — because pets are cute and everyone loves them.
 There’s one more thing that’s noticeable: it’s the section of FAQs.

 The takeaway from Cookie and Kate?
 Well, include pets in your blog if you’ve any.
 And, answer any question that your target audience might have regarding you or your blog.